jiaxuwu/BVG_7003/README.md

     pip3 install biopython

-To check the function if Biopython is working in python:
+To check the function if Biopython is working in python3:

     >>> import Bio